grafana/loki/docs/architecture.md

    read requests for data it still has in memory.

-5. `UNHEALTHY` is an Ingester's state when it has failed to heartbeat to Consul. `UNHEALHTY` is set by the distributor when it periodically checks the ring.
+5. `UNHEALTHY` is an Ingester's state when it has failed to heartbeat to Consul. `UNHEALTHY` is set by the distributor when it periodically checks the ring.

 Each log stream that an ingester receives is built up into a set of many "chunks" in memory and flushed to the backing storage backend at a configurable